boundary/folsom/README.md

 Here are some examples in both HTTP and Erlang.

-Create a exdec metric named "a" with a sample size of 5 values and an alpha of 1:
+Create a exdec metric named "a" with a sample size of 5 values, a tag "test" and an alpha of 1:

        > folsom_metrics_event:add_handler(a, exdec, 5, 1).

-       $ curl -X PUT http://localhost:5555/_metrics -d '{"id": "a", "size": 5, "type": "exdec", "alpha": 1}' -H 'Content-Type: application/json'
+       $ curl -X PUT http://localhost:5555/_metrics -d '{"id": "a", "size": 5, "type": "exdec", "tags": ["test"], "alpha": 1}' -H 'Content-Type: application/json'

 Create a uniform metric named "b" with a sample size of 5 values: